-If your personnel, payroll, or benefits office does not receive a completed enrollment form indicating your intent to waive medical coverage no later than 31 days after you become eligible or regain eligibility for PEBB benefits, you will be enrolled (defaulted) as a single subscriber in Uniform Medical Plan (UMP) Classic, Uniform Dental Plan (UDP), basic life insurance, basic accidental death and dismemberment (AD&D) insurance, and basic long-term disability (LTD) insurance (if your employer offers these coverages).
-A $25 monthly tobacco use premium surcharge will apply.
-If defaulted as a single subscriber, you will owe UMP Classic medical premiums and the tobacco use premium surcharge back to your effective date for PEBB benefits.
+If your payroll or benefits office does not receive a completed enrollment form indicating your intent to waive medical coverage no later than 31 days after you become eligible or regain eligibility for PEBB benefits, you will be automatically enrolled as a single subscriber in Uniform Medical Plan (UMP) Classic, Uniform Dental Plan (UDP), basic life insurance, basic accidental death and dismemberment (AD&D) insurance, and basic long-term disability (LTD) insurance (if your employer offers these coverages).
+A $25 tobacco use premium surcharge will apply.
+If automatically enrolled as a single subscriber, you will owe UMP Classic medical premiums and the tobacco use premium surcharge back to your effective date for PEBB benefits.
 Your dependents (if any) will not be enrolled.
 If you are enrolled on your spouse's, state-registered domestic partner's, or your parent's PEBB coverage, you will be removed from that coverage.

 If you waive PEBB medical, you can reenroll during the PEBB Program’s annual open enrollment (for coverage effective January 1 of the following year), or if you have a special open enrollment event that allows the change.